GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 Some App actions have been duplicated in the macOS menus:

-Most calculator capabilites are supported on Apple TV, with these notable exceptions:
+Most calculator capabilities are supported on Apple TV, with these notable exceptions:

 Enjoy your trip in the WABAC Machine!